As an Amazon Associate I earn from qualifying purchases.

 When to Harvest Tomatoes

 Since tomatoes produce ethylene, if you wonder when to pick tomatoes, the best time is whenever you want, so long as the tomato is mature and the correct size.
-It’s safe to harvest when the fruit is a ripe green and allow the tomatoes to ripen off the vine as long as it shows signs that it’s maturing.
+It’s safe to harvest when the fruit is green and allow the tomatoes to ripen off the vine as long as it shows signs that it’s maturing.

 It feels strange to harvest tomatoes before they’re fully red, but doing so prevents splitting and bruising that often happens when a tomato ripens quickly.
 A few tips on harvesting ripe tomatoes: I prefer to pick my ripe tomatoes before watering or a big rain is coming for two reasons.

 After being watered, the tomato flavor can be diluted.
 The ripe tomatoes can also crack if they are really dry and then get a huge amount of water all at once.
-See my article How to Prevent Tomatoes from Splitting and Cracking.

 How do you get Green Tomatoes to Turn Red?